 Under California law, there are generally three types of professionals who can provide investigation services lawfully: (1) a trained, unbiased employee of the organization, (2) a California licensed attorney, or (3) a California licensed private investigator.
 While there are some other statutory exceptions, most usually will not apply to California workplace or school investigation.
 Importantly, unlicensed consultants are typically not an option in most California workplace or school investigations.
 All three options have risks and benefits that should be considered before engaging in an investigation of a complaint.
 We work with our clients to choose the best option for their organization.

 For employers either in the private sector or at schools that wish for employees to receive appropriate training to enable them to conduct a California-law compliant investigate directly, we are experienced at providing the necessary training, policy development, and ongoing support throughout the investigation process.
 We also provide seasoned assistance with preparing documents related to the investigation, including investigation reports, to ensure the investigation is thorough, complete, and compliant with law and the organization’s policies.

-For private, non-profit or school employers that wish for our attorneys to directly investigate complaints, we can handle the investigation from start to finish.
-This includes preparing witness lists, interviewing the complainant, interviewing the accused and witnesses, review of relevant documents, and preparation of witness statements and/or final reports to the employer or school.
-In these cases, we will work closely with a designated manager or school administrator during the investigation.
+In many cases, an external investigator is an appropriate choice to conduct an organization’s investigation of a complaint.
+For those that wish for our attorneys to directly investigate complaints, we provide attorney-client privileged investigation services.
+We can handle the investigation from start to finish.
+This includes preparing witness lists, interviewing the complainant, interviewing the parties and witnesses involved, review of relevant documents, and preparation of witness statements and/or final reports to the employer or school, and advising whether violations of law or policy occurred.
+In these cases, we will work closely with a designated manager, general counsel, or school administrator during the investigation.